Early Hand Tools & Farm Implements

 -- Christian Barman from Oxford History of Technology, N.D.

 Many 19th century tools required only the strength of the human hand, the power of a horse, or simple gravity.
 Representing an era on the cusp of mechanization and modernization, and spanning all aspects of life in Columbia County during this era, these tools—with designs often centuries old—performed a distinct variety of tasks from farming, to ice harvesting, carpentry and blacksmithing.

-These objects, all found in barns from Columbia County, were essential equipment for everyday life on the 19th century farm.
+These objects, all found in barns from Columbia County, were essential equipment for everyday life in the 19th century.
 Today, these are relics of the past, symbolic of sincerity, integrity and excellence of the handmade, of historic and sustainable materials, and a reverence for wood, (namely hickory, ash, elm, oak, willow and beech).
 Their owners displayed profound care in an effort to maintain their function, often revealing repairs over time.